Astrid-Lubang/MeXE402_Midterm_-LUBANG-ASTRIDCLAIRE_MU-OZ-FLORAINE/README.md

   **1.2 HANDLE MISSING VALUES**
   <br>
  <p align="justify">
- In this part the process involves indentifying and addressing any gaps in dataset.
-This may include the checking missing values, dropping the missing values and check for outliers.The figures attached are the step by step process. <br>
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this part the process involves indentifying and addressing any gaps in dataset.
+This may include the checking missing values and dropping the missing values.The figures attached are the step by step process. <br>

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  **Checking Missing Values** <br>
  <p align="center">